Maid Service

 Flagstone flooring and slate tile

 Natural stone is rough and porous and should be sealed with a commercial sealer.
 Apply two thin coats of acrylic floor finish using a lamb’s wool pad, or apply paste with a floor polishing machine.
-Occasionally strip, rinse and reapply wax.
-Use a mop using either clear water, all-purpose cleaner or water with fabric softener.
+Occasionally strip, rinse, and reapply wax.
+Use a mop with either clear water, an all-purpose cleaner, or water with fabric softener.

 Marble tile

-Non-polished marble is very porous, so seal it with commercial sealer.
+Non-polished marble is very porous, so seal it with a commercial sealer.
 Mop it with clear water and all-purpose cleaner.
-You can also use 1 cup fabric softener to ½ gallon water, and use a self-polishing liquid wax.
+You can also use 1 cup of fabric softener to ½ gallon of water, and use a self-polishing liquid wax.
 Strip occasionally, rinse and reapply wax.
-You also can use water-based wax or paste wax.
-If using a paste, test in a corner of the room to make sure the paste won’t discolor the flooring.
+You can also use water-based wax or paste wax.
+If using a paste, test in a corner of the room to ensure it won’t discolour the flooring.

 If you’re unsure of the best cleaning method for a floor in your house, consider hiring a house cleaning service.